patrickfav/Dali/README.md

 _Note: This module is not feature complete and has still terrible bugs, so use at your own risk._

+## Proguard

+Since v0.3.1 the lib includes it's own proguard consumer rules and should work out of the box with obfuscated builds.

 ## Advanced

 ### How to build